Training

 Before enabling automatic OS image upgrades, check requirements section of this documentation.

-An upgrade works by replacing the OS disk of a VM with a new disk created using the image version.
+An upgrade works by replacing the OS disk of a virtual machine with a new disk created using the image version.
 Any configured extensions and custom data scripts are run on the OS disk, while data disks are retained.
 To minimize the application downtime, upgrades take place in batches, with no more than 20% of the scale set upgrading at any time.

 You must integrate an Azure Load Balancer application health probe or Application Health extension to track the health of the application after an upgrade.
-This allows the platform to validate the VM health to ensure updates are applied in a safe manner.
+This allows the platform to validate the virtual machine health to ensure updates are applied in a safe manner.
 We recommend incorporating an application heartbeat to validate upgrade success.

 The availability-first model for platform orchestrated updates described below ensures that availability configurations in Azure are respected across multiple availability levels.